Skip to content

 Tips for Businesses

-Vendor finance occurs when the person selling a business also funds part of the purchase price.
-The buyer pays the seller an initial amount upfront on settlement, with the balance of the purchase price (including interest) over an agreed period of time, usually in agreed instalments.
-Vendor finance presents various risks and opportunities for the parties.
+Vendor finance occurs when the seller of a business funds part of the purchase price, allowing the buyer to pay the balance in instalments over an agreed period.
+It can open doors for buyers who cannot secure traditional finance, but it carries real risks for the seller.
 This article explains where vendor finance may be appropriate, the associated risks and the key considerations involved in entering into vendor finance arrangements.

 When Should You Use Vendor Finance?